 News and Updates

-Community Meeting Set for March 28; Comment Period Closed March April 11, 2019
+Community Meeting Held March 15; Comment Period Closed March 29, 2021

 - Striping-related comments (e.g., marked parking lanes, crosswalks, and/or sight distance issues due to parked vehicles) can be submitted electronically to FCDOT.